-10.38 Under a reinsurance/retakaful arrangement, a Labuan KRI is required to carry out verification only on the ceding company, and not on the ceding company's customers.
-The following verification procedure applies:
+- 10.39 Under a reinsurance/retakaful arrangement, a Labuan KRI is required to carry

-- verification is not required for a ceding (re)insurer licensed under LFSSA or ceding (re)takaful operator under LIFSSA, a ceding (re)insurer licensed under FSA or (re)takaful operator licensed under IFSA; and - (ii) reinsurers/retakaful operators are required to take necessary steps to verify that the ceding company is authorised to carry on insurance/takaful business in its home jurisdiction which enforces AML/CFT standards equivalent to those of the AMLA.
+Paragraph 10.39 are only applicable to customers.
+The following verification procedure applies: - (i) verification is not required for a ceding (re)insurer licensed under LFSSA or ceding (re)takaful operator under LIFSSA, a ceding (re)insurer licensed under FSA or (re)takaful operator licensed under IFSA; and - (ii) reinsurers/retakaful operators are required to take necessary steps to verify that the ceding company is authorised to carry on insurance/takaful

-Guidelines on AML/CFT and TFS for Labuan Key Reporting Institutions
+Guidelines on AML/CFT/CPF and TFS for Labuan Key Reporting Institutions business in its home jurisdiction which enforces AML/CFT/CPF standards equivalent to those of the AMLA.

-Page 50/171
+Page 55/155